yzhao062/pyod/docs/index.rst

 or `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_.

-PyOD includes more than 30 detection algorithms, from classical LOF (SIGMOD 2000) to the latest COPOD (ICDM 2020) and SUOD (MLSys 2021).
-Since 2017, PyOD :cite:`a-zhao2019pyod` has been successfully used in numerous academic researches and commercial products :cite:`a-zhao2019lscp,a-zhao2021suod`.
+PyOD includes more than 30 detection algorithms, from classical LOF (SIGMOD 2000) to the latest SUOD (MLSys 2021) and ECOD (TKDE 2020).
+Since 2017, PyOD :cite:`a-zhao2019pyod` has been successfully used in numerous academic researches and commercial products :cite:`a-zhao2019lscp,a-zhao2021suod` with more than 5 million downloads.
 It is also well acknowledged by the machine learning community with various dedicated posts/tutorials, including `Analytics Vidhya <https://www.analyticsvidhya.com/blog/2019/02/outlier-detection-python-pyod/>`_, `Towards Data Science <https://towardsdatascience.com/anomaly-detection-for-dummies-15f148e559c1>`_,